Quickly create your Rhode Island Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your health care directive in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

-Make decisions on your medical care.
+Make decisions on your medical care

 It can be difficult to make these serious medical choices, but it’s worth the effort.
 It may save your loved ones from family turmoil if you make your end-of-life wishes known in advance.
-With a health care directive and living will, you can potentially spare your family members from arguments over conflicting views on your medical choices.
+With a living will, you can potentially spare your family members from arguments over conflicting views on your medical choices.
 If you have trouble making these decisions, it may be helpful to discuss them with a trusted doctor and close loved ones before finalizing your document.

 Many people choose a close family member for this role.
 Common choices include a sibling, a spouse, an adult child, or other family member.
-Before finalizing your choice of a healthcare agent, you should talk to this person and make sure they are willing to take on this major responsibility.
+Before finalizing your choice of a health care agent, you should talk to this person and make sure they are willing to take on this major responsibility.

-Sign your health care directive and living will.
+Sign your living will

-To make your health care directive and living will legally valid, you must sign it or direct someone to do so on your behalf.
+To make your living will legally valid, you must sign it or direct someone to do so on your behalf.
 There must be two witnesses present when you sign.
 The witnesses must also sign the document.
 Neither of the witnesses should be related to you by blood or marriage.

-Distribute your health care directive and living will.
+Distribute your living will

 After you sign your advance directives, you need to make sure that the right people have them.
 First of all, you should provide your health care agent with a copy.
 This will give them a better idea about your end-of-life treatment preferences.

-Update your health care directive and living will.
+Update your living will

 You should review your advance directives from time to time to make sure that you still agree with the selections you had previously made.
 There are also certain life events that may make it necessary to revise your advance directives.
 If you have gone through a divorce, an interstate move, received a new diagnosis, or simply had a change of heart, you may need to update your advance directives.
 In the event of a divorce, you may want to name a new health care agent to replace your former spouse.